bowo-prasetyo/forkbuild/docs/Architecture.md

 spatial selection is observation, not editing.
 A user may select a brick in another world without entering an editing session.
 Immutable
 factories: SpatialSelectionState.empty(), .brick({...}), .ground(...).

+SpatialHoverState (application/spatial-state/SpatialHoverState.js)
+mirrors SpatialSelectionState but represents transient hover observation rather than persistent selection.
+It is used by the World View HUD to show temporary identity information without committing to a selection.

+SpatialCameraState (application/spatial-state/SpatialCameraState.js)
+holds position, target, and mode ('orbit') for the spatial camera — navigation semantics, not Three.js.
+Like the other spatial-state objects, it is runtime-only and never serialized.

 Use cases.
 Coordinates core/ and the infrastructure layers to do something (e.g. CreateEventBusUseCase, RenderWorldUseCase, and later